No products in the cart.

 3rd Party apps are available for you to design your own gestures.
 Knock yourself out and have some fun.
 You’ll be glad you did.

 iOS, of course, isn’t the free-for-all that Android is.
-You get the gestures that Apple give you.
-Fortunately, Apple have got gestures exactly right.
-Well they have on the X. Before that, they were pretty average, to be honest.
-Many of them mirrored the default Android swipes, and still do, but the iPhone didn’t do much else.
-On the X though…
+Fortunately, Apple got the smartphone gestures exactly right, especially on the X. Before that, they were pretty average, to be honest.
+Many of the gestures are similar to Android swipes.
+This is what the X has to offer…

 - Swipe Up or Left/Right – Swiping up on the iPhone X takes you to the home screen.
 Swiping left or right cycles between open apps.
 All smartphones should work this way.